Study of NAV-240 in Healthy Volunteers

-A Randomized, Double-blind, Placebo-controlled, Single and Multiple Ascending Dose Phase 1 Clinical Trial to Evaluate Safety, Tolerability, Pharmacokinetics and Pharmacodynamics of IMB-101 in Healthy Volunteers and Patients With Active Rheumatoid Arthritis (RA)
+A Randomized, Double-Blind, Placebo-controlled, Single and Multiple Ascending Dose Phase 1 Clinical Study to Evaluate Safety, Tolerability, and Pharmacokinetics of NAV-240 in Healthy Volunteers

-The primary purpose of this study is to evaluate the safety and tolerability of intravenous (IV) doses of IMB-101 in healthy volunteers and participants with active RA on a stable regimen of methotrexate.
+The primary purpose of this study is to evaluate the safety and tolerability of intravenous (IV) doses of NAV-240 in healthy volunteers.

 Study Overview